 Important is to select your previously created Data Lake Storage account to be used with this instance of Data Lake Analytics.

 After the form is completed and validated press the Create button.
-You should see notification about processing your request.
+You should see a notification about processing your request.

 4. Once processing is completed press the Refresh button and you should see your new instance of Data Lake Analytics services listed below.